bright/new-www/content/blog/examples-of-dast-tools-for-app-security.md

 ## DAST tools to consider for software security

 Here are two DAST tools that are worth consideration.
-These tools offer free trials, so you can easily verify their potential.

 **[OWASP Zap](https://owasp.org/www-project-zap/)**